r3fang/TaFuCo/README.md

 Details: predict gene fusion from RNA-seq data

 Options: -k INT    kmer length for indexing genome [15]
-         -n INT    min number of uniq kmer matches for a gene-read match [10] -w INT    min weight for an edge in BAG [3] -m INT    score for match in alignment [2]
+         -n INT    min number of uniq kmer matches for a gene-read hit [10] -w INT    min weight for an edge in BAG [3]

+		 -m INT    score for match in alignment [2]
          -u INT    score for mismatch in alignment [-2] -o INT    penality for gap open [-5]
          -e INT    penality for gap extension [-1]
-         -j INT    penality for jump between genes [-10] -s INT    penality for jump between exons [-8] -a FLOAT  min identity score for alignment [0.80] -h INT    min hits for a junction [3]
+         -j INT    penality for jump between genes [-10] -s INT    penality for jump between exons [-8] -a FLOAT  min identity for an alignment [0.80]

-         -l INT    length for junction string [20]
+		 -h INT    min unique read hits for a junction [3] -l INT    length for junction string [20]
 		 -x INT    max mismatches of junction string match [2]

 Inputs:  exon.fa   fasta file that contains exon sequences of targeted
                    genes with no flanking sequence which can be generated: